 You need to think beyond the consumable diet and understand the anatomical structure, to prevent toxicity, malnutrition, and stress.

-red millet, nyger, white millet, canary grass, buckwheat, hemp, paddy rice, peeled oats, wild turnip, rolled oats, sorghum, safflower, wheat, linseed, sesame, lettuce, flax, chia and hemp.For flavor there is citrus, honey and rocehips.
+red millet, nyger, white millet, canary grass, buckwheat, hemp, paddy rice, peeled oats, wild turnip, rolled oats, sorghum, safflower, wheat, linseed, sesame, lettuce, flax, chia and hemp.For flavor there is citrus, dried honey and rosehips.
 There is added Vit A / D3, Calcium, Sodium, Phosphorus, Magnesium, Potassium, Iron, Iodine, Copper, Manganese & Zinc and Echinacea.

 The seed blend I sprout is less complex: nyger, white millet, panorama millet, red millet, canary seed, flax and linseed